loopbackio/strong-error-handler/README.md

 ## Debug Mode

-- Full error stack traces and internal details of any object passed passed as the error will be sent back to the client in the HTTP responses when an error occurs.
+- Full error stack traces and internal details of any object passed as the error will be sent back to the client in the HTTP responses when an error occurs.

 ## Response Format